Obama to consult intelligence leaders, Congress on NSA review

 Administration officials said Obama's meetings this week will allow interested parties to weigh in on his decision-making and voice their opinions.

-Two sets of congressional committees have come up with diametrically opposed proposals for dealing with the telephone metadata issue.
+Two sets of congressional committees have come up with diametrically opposite proposals for dealing with the telephone metadata issue.

 Judiciary Committee chairs Patrick Leahy in the Senate and Jim Sensenbrenner in the House of Representatives have introduced bills which would eliminate bulk metadata collection by the NSA entirely.